 Figure 10.
-Overcurrent Level Trimmer on M523xEVB (R41)
+Overcurrent Level Trimmer on Interface Board with UNI-3 (R24)

-3.3.4 33395 Evaluation Motor Board
+3.3.5 33395 Evaluation Board

-The 33395 evaluation motor board is a 12-volt, 8-amp power stage, which is supplied with a 40-pin ribbon cable.
-In combination with the M523xEVB, it provides an out-of-the-box software development platform for small brushless DC motors.
+The 33395 Evaluation Motor Board is a 12-volt, 8-amp power stage, which is supplied with a 40-pin ribbon cable.
+In combination with the MPC5554EVB and Interface Board with UNI-3, it provides an out-of-the-box software development platform for small brushless DC motors.
 The power stage enables sensing a variety of feedback signals suitable for different motor control techniques.
-It measures all the three phase currents, reconstructs the DC-bus current from them, the DC-bus voltage, and the back-EMF voltages with zero cross sensing.
+It measures all the three phase currents, reconstructs DC-bus current from them, DC-bus voltage, Back-EMF voltages with zero cross sensing.
 All the analog signals are adapted to be directly sampled by the A/D converter.
-This single-board power stage contains an analog bridge gate driver integrated circuitry, sensing and control circuitry, power N-MOSFET transistors, DC-bus break chopper, as well as various interface connectors for the supply and the motor.
+This single-board power stage contains an analog bridge gate driver integrated circuitry, sensing and control circuitry, power N-MOSFET transistors, DC-Bus brake chopper, as well as various interface connectors for the supply and the motor.